The Strange Case Of The Falling Dollar – And What It Means For Gold

 Powell has already backed “gradual rate hikes” in 2018, and, a few members of the Fed expressed a need for “faster hikes” in the minutes of the last meeting in December.
 I predict this sentiment will expand under Powell.

-A small number of Wall Street economists are also warning of more rate hikes in 2018, and that this may cause considerable shock to the delusional stock rally in play right now.
+A small number of Wall Street economists are also warning of more rate hikes in 2018, and that this could cause considerable shock to the virtual stock rally in play right now.

 But how will this affect gold?